hardin47/website/Math152/Notes/04-sampdist.md

 1. How do you know which estimator to use in a consulting situation?
 2. How do you respond to someone who tells you "there isn't one right answer" to the previous question?
-3. What are the technical conditions for running a t-test?
+3. What are the technical conditions for doing inference using a t-distribution?
 That is, what are the conditions on the data that give rise to the t-distribution?
-What happens if the technical conditions are violated and the t-test is run anyway?
+What happens if the technical conditions are violated and the inference is done anyway?
+[Here, inference means confidence intervals and hypothesis testing.]

 ## R code: Tanks Example